Solid oak, chosen for tone, grain, and longevity.

 Every piece begins with the material.
-We select oak for its strength, movement, grain, and ability to bring quiet depth to a room for many years.
+We choose kiln-dried solid oak for its strength, its grain, and the way it deepens and warms a room over many years of use.

 Close-up of selected oak boards showing tone variation, grain, and natural texture